The following story is from our publication Taking the lead: 40 stories of impact.

 This can be a lifesaving tool in remote Himalayan villages.”

-In light of the 2015 earthquakes in Nepal, which killed more than 8500 people, Dr McCallum and his students are also exploring how to safeguard buildings from future destruction.
+In light of the 2015 earthquakes in Nepal, which killed more than 8500 people, Dr McCallum and his students are also exploring how to safeguard buildings

 The third arm of Dr McCallum’s three-pronged attack is instilling in his students the value of directing their work towards the greater good.

-“I’m hoping that doing this type of work will lead these students down a humanitarian engineering path, where they can help to make a real difference in the world.”
+“I’m hoping that doing this type of work will lead these students down a humanitarian engineering path, where they can help to make a real difference in

 The Menzies Foundation is committed to supporting Australian entrepreneurial science.
 We’ll soon roll out a new Menzies Entrepreneurial Fellows program to support science and technology entrepreneurs.
 Stay tuned!